A single SSD with two processors in RAID 0.

 The downside to running a RAID 0 is that if either disk fails in the RAID 0 then all of your data will become inaccessible.
 Moreover, if there is a failure of the (Intel) RAID controller, or it loses its configuration information, it will mean that the data on the RAID 0 SSD will become inaccessible.
 If you were to remove the SSD from your computer and plug it into another, then you would not be able to access your data due to the RAID 0 configuration.

-There is a lack of standardisation in SSD manufacture.
+There is a lack of standardisation in the manufacture of SSDs.
 The SSD in for recovery (pictured above) is a good example.
-As well as being in a two disk RAID 0 it also uses a proprietary low insertion force (LIF) cable connector.
+As well as being in a two-disk RAID 0 it also uses a proprietary low insertion force (LIF) cable connector.
 There are no adapters to allow to directly interface with the SSD.
 This means it is necessary to wire directly into the SATA channels to access data from each side of the two SSDs.
 This adds a considerable amount of time to the work required on the device due to the necessity of soldering the connections from a SATA data cable directly into the printed circuit board of the SSD.

 Successful data recovery